tuye04/tuye04/README.md

-Software engineer with a passion for building cross-platform applications in payments ecosystem
+Software engineer with a keen interest for building cross-platform mobile applications.